traefik/traefik/docs/content/middlewares/headers.md

 ### `accessControlAllowOriginListRegex`

 The `accessControlAllowOriginListRegex` option is the counterpart of the `accessControlAllowOriginList` option with regular expressions instead of origin values.
+It will allow all origin that contains any match of a regular expression in the `accessControlAllowOriginList`.

 !!! tip
     Regular expressions can be tested using online tools such as [Go Playground](https://play.golang.org/p/mWU9p-wk2ru) or the [Regex101](https://regex101.com/r/58sIgx/2).